Roland Garros Tickets

 The Schedule of Play for the following day will be posted on the official site and on tennistours.com each evening.

 Tickets for the 2015 French Open will be sent via email in PDF format to the email address you've provided us for shipping.
 Please note that French Open tickets are sent out first to clients who purchased tickets for the first week of the tournament, and then to clients who purchased tickets for the second week of the tournament.
-In general, as a rule from past years, you can expect to receive your tickets (via email) approximately 5-10 days before YOUR first day of attendance at the tournament.
+In general, as a rule from past years, you can expect to receive your tickets (via email) approximately 10 days to a week before YOUR first day of attendance at the tournament.
 You will be asked to confirm recipt of the ticket(s) we send you, confirming that your ticket(s) is exactly as you ordered.
 Specifically, that the name(s) of the person or people to whom the ticket(s) was to be transferred into is correctly spelled on the ticket(s).
 Tickets are guaranteed to be delivered at least ONE day prior to YOUR first day of attendance at the event.
 If you have any questions regarding the shipping of your tickets, please feel free to contact us.
 We understand that it can be very stressful waiting to recieve your tickets, but keep in mind that tickets are generally issued very late by the French Open and must be transferred into the names that you have provided us.
 We have a very rigourous distribution process that we go through to make sure all our clients receive exactly the tickets they ordered.
 Rest assured, your tickets will arrive, as per these guidelines.

 All CTT French Open tickets are 100% guaranteed.